Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

 * DSP
 * Interfaces
+* Signal Routing
+* Sinks
+* Sources
 * Tools
 * User-Defined functions

+6. Click the **DSP** sub-section.
+There are 2 sub-menu entries:
+- Stream IO : which contains filter implementations using streaming input and output:
+- Window IO: which contains filter implementations using frame-based input and output.

-6. Click the **DSP** sub-section and place the **AIE FIR Halfband Decimator** block in the canvas as shown in the following figure.
+7. Click the **Window IO** sub-section and place the **FIR Halfband Decimator** block in the canvas as shown in the following figure.

 ![missing image](Images/Image_007.png)

 7. Double-click the **AIE FIR HalfBand Decimator** block to open the GUI.
-Populate the GUI with the following parameters and click **OK**:
+Populate the GUI with the following parameters :
     * **Input/output data type**: cint16
     * **Filter coefficients data type**: int16
     * **Filter coefficients**: hb1_aie